asantucci/nba-party/README.md

 ### The set up
 We define a *party city* to be one of the following: Atlanta, Brooklyn, Los Angeles, or Miami.
-We then look for other teams (not from one of these cities) who travel to a party city and then play a game in another city the day after.
+We then look for other teams (not from one of these cities) who travel to a party city and then play a game in another city the day after; there are approximately 65 such games each season.

 ### Confounders
 What if we pick up the effect of a busy play-schedule, or travel from a far-away city?
 We use a difference in difference model.